tall27/zcert/README.md

 For issues and questions:
 - Open an issue on GitHub
 - Review the troubleshooting section
-- Check the Venafi Zero Touch PKI documentation
+- Check the CyberArk Zero Touch PKI documentation

 ## Changelog